 Same-sex relationships are becoming more and more accepted globally, but prejudice still persists in some places.
 Not so in the Netherlands – plenty of gay bars and clubs await the LGBT community.
 Homosexuality was decriminalized as early as 1811 and the first gay bar (which, by the way, still operates) was opened in 1927.
 Here, the Dutch “live and let live” approach really shines through – as long as you’re not hurting anyone, you’re welcome and accepted.

 The places of interests mentioned above might be fun and fascinating for you, but older generations from more conservative countries are unlikely to appreciate them.
 Worry not – Amsterdam offers a lot more than windows and weed!
 Various museums, parks, bars, restaurants, canals, flower markets and monuments await for you and your family to discover.

-What are your favourite places to visit in Amsterdam?
+What are your favorite places to visit in Amsterdam?
 Share your opinion with us in a comment!